HMR1200 - Electric trowel Vevor - Free user manual and instructions

 2.8 Blades

-The blades of the trowel are used to finish the concrete as they rot around your given surface.
-This trowel includes 4 combination blades rotor.
-They are equally spaced in a radial pattern and attached to th
+The blades of the trowel are used to finish the concrete as they rotate around a given surface.
+This trowel includes 4 combination blades on the rotor.
+They are equally spaced in a radial pattern and attached to the

 vertical rotating shaft by means of the spider assembly.